General Questions FAQs

 Our service provides the opportunity for your resume to be evaluated by the employers on our site.
 If your resume is deemed a match for their open position, they will contact you.
 There is no promise your resume will attract an employer response, or a job offer.
 See our disclaimer page

 Every county has different programs, procedures and forms migrant workers must complete before being allowed to accept a job.
-Please visit the government links provided on the pages of the countries where you wish to work for the latest requirements. http://workworldjobs.com/page/candidate
+Please visit the government links provided on the pages of the countries where you wish to work for the latest requirements. https://workworldjobs.com/page/candidate

 Employers FAQs

 Follow the link below and fill out the WWJ form.
 Then select the level of service you require (Basic, Standard, or Premium).
 Once a WWJ staff member has confirmed your company, you will receive sign on credentials via e-mail.
-You can then post your openings and begin searching for our pre-qualified candidates. http://workworldjobs.com/registration/employer
+You can then post your openings and begin searching for our pre-qualified candidates. https://workworldjobs.com/registration/employer

 Our candidates go through a rigorous background check before being allowed to register on our web site.
 The information we require and then verify are: